Valid Inference After Causal Discovery: Problem Formulation and Preliminaries

-Notice that one simple choice of $\tilde \alpha$ that ensures validity is obtained via a Bonferroni correction, even if there is no randomization in the selection.
-Formally, if $\G$ is the set of all candidate graphs, then we can write Thus if we set the target miscoverage probability to be $\tilde \alpha = \frac{\alpha}{|\mathcal{G}|}$, the miscoverage probability after selection is guaranteed to be at most $\alpha$.
+One simple choice of $\tilde \alpha$ that ensures validity is obtained via a Bonferroni correction, even if there is no randomization in the selection.
+Formally, if $\G$ is the set of all candidate graphs, then we can write

+Thus if we set the target miscoverage probability to be $\tilde \alpha = \frac{\alpha}{|\mathcal{G}|}$, the miscoverage probability after selection is guaranteed to be at most $\alpha$.
 This strategy has a clear drawback of diminishing statistical power as the number of graphs in $\G$ grows.
 Our randomization-based proposal can be seen as a more powerful alternative to a Bonferroni correction that likewise comes with distribution-free, finite-sample guarantees.
 As we will show, our correction yields a choice of $\tilde \alpha$ independent of the number of candidate graphs.

 Another approach to ensuring validity is to perform data splitting: use a fraction of the data for causal discovery and the remaining data for inference.
 This alternative has the downside of using fewer data points for both graph estimation and inference.
 We provide a careful theoretical and empirical comparison to data splitting in Section \ref{sec:experimental}.
-The key takeaway is that our randomization-based approach consistently outperforms data splitting whenever the dimensionality of the data is non-trivial relative to the sample size---which corresponds exactly to the cases where a naive combination of causal discovery and classical inference leads to inflated type I error.
+The key takeaway is that our randomization-based approach consistently outperforms data splitting whenever the dimensionality of the data is non-trivial relative to the sample size---which corresponds exactly to the settings in which a naive combination of causal discovery and classical inference leads to inflated type I error.